jeffspoelstra/pMPG/README.md

 * __sidebar.png__ graphic used in slideset
 * __rsconnect__ folder of RStudio control files for shinyapps and Rpubs hosting

 Documentation for how to use this applet may be found in the R Presenter slideset.
+It is available for hosted viewing at http://rpubs.com/jeffspoelstra/pMPG.